AHCQ-SAM: Toward Accurate and Hardware-Compatible Post-Training Segment Anything Model Quantization

 \subsubsection{Quantizer}

 Quantization discretizes continuous values into low-bit representations, enabling efficient computation and reducing memory usage.
-Two widely adopted quantization schemes are uniform quantization and log2 quantization.
-The \textbf{uniform quantizer} divides the input range into equally spaced intervals, mapping each value to the closest quantized level:
+Two widely adopted quantizers are the uniform quantizer and the power-of-two quantizer.
+The \textbf{uniform quantizer} divides the input range into equally spaced intervals, mapping each value to the closest quantized grid:

 Here, $x$ is the original floating-point input, $x_q$ is the quantized integer representation, $k$ is the bit-width, $s$ is the scale factor, and $z$ is the zero point.
 The rounding function $\left\lfloor \cdot \right\rceil$ ensures proper discretization.
 Uniform quantization is widely adopted due to its straightforward hardware implementation, allowing integer arithmetic to replace floating-point operations, leading to higher efficiency and lower computational cost.
-For highly skewed data distributions, the \textbf{log2 quantizer} provides a more effective alternative, as it assigns quantization levels based on powers of two, offering higher precision for small values:
+For highly skewed data distributions, the \textbf{power-of-two quantizer} provides a more effective alternative, as it assigns quantization grids based on powers of two, offering higher precision for small values:

-Log2 quantization is particularly beneficial for hardware, as it enables multiplications to be replaced by bit shifts, improving computational speed and energy efficiency.
+The power-of-two quantizer is particularly beneficial for hardware, as it enables multiplications to be replaced by bit shifts, improving computational speed and power efficiency.